Home » MongoDB Tutorial: A Complete Guide to NoSQL Databases

 This will return a single document with the average age of all documents in the “myCollection” collection.

-You May Also Like : HTML Tutorial for Beginners: Learn the Basics of HTML
+You May Also Like : Java Tutorial: Learn the Fundamentals of Java Programming

 Conclusion